Scott and Amy Turner

 There is little shade in the field -- that sun helps the berries grow.
 But for people, it's good to bring a hat and wear your sunscreen.
 If you get over hot, you are welcome to come sit in the shade in the blueberry tent, or find some shade at the field borders in our "wildlife habitat" areas.
 (Or exercise your membership privileges and come when it's cooler!)

-We have a portable toilet available, hand sanitizer, and drinking water.
+We have a portable toilet available, hand washing, and drinking water.

 We have buckets available for you to pick into and boxes available for you to take your berries home.